Close Menu

 “I want to play letters!”

-I figured he’d mash random keys and lose interest fast.
-Instead, my daughter became his little teacher.
+I figured he would mash random keys and lose interest fast.

 “This one is B!
 Can you find B?
 Good job!
 Now find A!”